Cultivated blueberries: Soils

 Regarding the physico-chemical properties of the soils, a high proportion of air-conducting coarse pores is required for blueberry cultivation.
 Furthermore, moisture must be uniform throughout the year.
 The pH values should be low, i.e., in the acidic range (optimal between 4 and 4.5).
 The proportion of organic matter should be high (about 4 to 5% humus content).
 Studies have shown that vegetative growth of various breedings is strongest at pH values below 5 and decreases linearly with increasing pH.
 Furthermore, experience reports indicate that growth of blueberry plants on peat can apparently be significantly improved.
 Alternatively, sawdust and bark material are said to positively influence root development.

 Blueberries depend on uniformly high soil moisture.
 They lack special adaptations to alternating wet conditions, so drought quickly leads to high water losses and leaf damage.
-The high density of stomata on the leaf undersides with 500 to 600/mm² promotes evaporation losses.
+The high density of stomata on the leaf undersides with 500 to 600/mm^{2} promotes evaporation losses.
 Finally, flower buds die off and no new flower formation occurs.
 In contrast, flooding is apparently tolerated to a certain extent.
 Flooding tolerance is attributed, among other things, to the formation of enlarged epidermal cells that are supposed to act like an aerenchyma (= air-filled tissue).
 The bark of the stems is also said to form enlarged cells during flooding.
-Under waterlogging, the leaves have larger intercellular spaces (= air-filled intercellular spaces) in the spongy tissue to facilitate oxygen supply.
+Under waterlogging, the leaves have larger air-filled intercellular spaces in the spongy mesophyll to facilitate oxygen supply.
 However, if the tolerance limit is exceeded, damage occurs.
 First symptoms are leaf yellowing and reddening, leaf drop, and dieback of shoot tips.
 Furthermore, under wet conditions, Phytophthora root rot occurs more frequently.